HackYourFuture/JavaScript2/Week3/README.md

 ### Why do we need closures?

-Closures are commonly used to give objects data privacy.
-We don't want certain data to be available globally.
-Think of it as "keeping something a secret.
+Closures are commonly used to give objects `data privacy`: we don't want certain data to be available globally, but only accessible in the scope it was defined in.
+Think of it as "keeping something a secret".
 Take, for example, the following situation:

 > You want to log in to your email account, so you need a password.
 Usually you have that password in your head, or somewhere written down in a place that can only be accessed in a certain way.
 It's not out there in public, able to be accessed by anyone.